These are the simple steps students need to take to complete their enrollment at Illinois.

 Housing applications are available starting in early January for transfer students and mid-February for freshmen.
-Students should wait 48 hours after accepting the University's offer of admission before applying for University Housing.
+Students should wait 48 hours after accepting the university's offer of admission before applying for University Housing.
 At that time, they may complete their University Residence Hall contract online with their housing advance payment, or apply online with a Private Certified Housing facility.
-Depending on age and year in school, transfer students also have the option of choosing off-campus housing but are encouraged to consult with the Housing Information Office before signing a lease.
+Transfer students may be required to live in off-campus housing but are encouraged to consult with the Housing Information Office before signing a lease.
 Freshman must live in University Housing or Private Certified Housing depending on experience living in a residence hall at another institution.

 Read more about Housing »

-Summer Registration is a one-day program where new students will meet with academic advisors and register for fall courses.
+Registration is a one-day program where new students will meet with academic advisors and register for fall courses.
 Students outside driving distance to campus may have the option to complete registration through online appointments.
-Registration dates will be available in March.
+Registration dates will be available in early April.

 College Registration Homework

 Each academic program requires all incoming students to complete pre-registration homework.
 This must be completed at least 2 weeks before students attend their registration program.
 Homework will be available in May.

 If a student is required to take placement exams, the exams must be completed at least 2 weeks prior to the student's advising and registration appointment.
 Placement tests will be available in May.

 The required McKinley Health Center Immunization and Medical History Forms need to be completed and submitted.
-Domestic students must submit the forms by July 1, 2014.
-International students must bring completed forms to campus.
+Domestic students must submit the forms by July 1.
+International students may bring completed forms to campus.